In 2015 the climbing season was canceled and no climbers successfully summited the mountain for two years.

-Everest, the highest peak in the world and a hugely commercialized climbing destination; standing at 29,029 ft. tall, the mountain has seen over 8,000 climbers reach it’s summit since the first successful attempt by Sir Edmund Hillary and Tenzing Norgay Sherpa in 1953, however, in 2015 no one summited Mount Everest, and the entire climbing season was canceled.
+Mount Everest is the highest peak in the world and a hugely commercialized climbing destination.
+Standing at 29,029 ft.
+(8848 meters) tall, the mountain has seen over 8,000 climbers reach its summit since the first successful attempt by Sir Edmund Hillary and Tenzing Norgay Sherpa in 1953.
+However, in 2015 no one summited Mount Everest, and the entire climbing season was canceled.
 Here’s why:

 The Catastrophic 2015 Everest Earthquake

-While most of the fame and glory of summitting 8,000-meter peaks is given to westerners and foreign climbers, many forget that Sherpas make up a resilient group of native climbers that act as the gears for many expeditions, climbing and carrying what would be impossible weights of equipment to most climbers to and from camps.
+While most of the fame and glory of summiting 8,000-meter peaks is given to westerners and foreign climbers, many forget that Sherpas make up a resilient group of native climbers that act as the gears for many expeditions.
+They climb and carry what would be impossible weights of equipment for most climbers to and from camps.

 Who Are Sherpas & Why Did They Strike in 2015?

 We have to remember that Sherpas do everything from setting up camps for expedition groups to preparing meals and even serve as climbing guides for expedition companies on a contract basis.
 Sherpas also set up the climbing routes for commercial expeditions each season, setting ladders through the Khumbu Icefall and fixed ropes through the most treacherous parts of the climbing routes.
 It was during the fixing of ladders within the Khumbu Icefall that the magnitude 7.8 earthquake killed 16 Sherpas.

-After the 2015 Nepal Earthquake, Sherpas and their families commenced a strike, mainly due to the fact that the majority of those killed during the earthquake on the mountain that day were Sherpas who were risking their lives to set ladders for western expeditions in the icefall.
-Their strike was a aimed at the Nepalese Government, which makes the majority of its revenue from Himalayan expedition permits from foreign commercial guiding tours and individual climbers and teams.
+After the 2015 Nepal Earthquake, Sherpas and their families commenced a strike.
+This was mainly due to the fact that the majority of those killed during the earthquake on the mountain that day were Sherpas.
+They were risking their lives to set ladders for western expeditions in the icefall.
+Their strike was aimed at the Nepalese Government, which makes the majority of its revenue from Himalayan expedition permits from foreign commercial guiding tours and individual climbers and teams.

 2015 Everest Spring Climbing Season Cancelled

-Although they aired on the side of caution, much criticism fell upon the Nepalese Government for their efforts to save 160 climbers that were stuck at Camp 1 and were unable to make it through the treacherous Khumbu Icefall and into Everest Base Camp on their own.
-The Government dispatched helicopters to transport the climbers, which many say was an irresponsible use of resources that could have been used to aid the 21,000 injured by the quake throughout the country’s most affected areas.
+Although they aired on the side of caution, much criticism fell upon the Nepalese Government for their efforts to save 160 climbers that were stuck at Camp 1.
+These climbers were unable to make it through the treacherous Khumbu Icefall and into Everest Base Camp on their own.
+Because of this, the Government dispatched helicopters to transport the climbers, which many say was an irresponsible use of resources that could have been used to aid the 21,000 Nepalese injured by the quake throughout the country’s most affected areas.